We want to direct you to the right website. Please tell us where you live.

 Reflections on the Future of America's Most Audacious Generation

-The Making of an Elder Culture reminds the boomers of the creative role they once played in our society, and of the moral and intellectual resources they have to draw upon for radical transformation in their later years.
-Seeing the experience of aging as a revolution in consciousness, it predicts an "elder insurgency" where boomers return to take up what they left undone in their youth.
-Freed from competitive individualism, military-industrial bravado, and the careerist rat race, who better is there to forge a compassionate economy?
-Who better positioned not only to demand Social Security and Medicare for themselves, but to champion "Entitlements for Everyone"?
-Fusing the green, the gray and the just, Eldertown can be an achievable, truly sustainable future.
+The Making of an Elder Culture reminds the boomers of the creative role they once played in our society and of the moral and intellectual resources they have to draw upon for radical transformation in their later years.
+Seeing the experience of aging as a revolution in consciousness, it predicts an “elder insurgency” where boomers return to take up what they left undone in their youth.
+Freed from competitive individualism, military-industrial bravado, and the careerist rat race, who better to forge a compassionate economy?
+Who better positioned not only to demand Social Security and Medicare for themselves, but to champion “Entitlements for Everyone?”
+Fusing the green, the gray, and the just, Eldertown can be an achievable, truly sustainable future.

-Part demographic study, part history; part critique and part appeal, Roszak's take on the imminent transformation of our world is as wise as it is inspired-and utterly appealing.
+Part demographic study, part history, part critique, and part appeal, Theodore Roszak’s take on the imminent transformation of our world is as wise as it is inspired—and utterly appealing.

 Theodore Roszak is the author of 15 books, including the 1969 classic, The Making of a Counter Culture.
 He was educated at UCLA and Princeton and is professor emeritus of history at State University of California-East Bay.
 He lives in Berkeley, California.

 A Handbook for Conversation, Community and the Common Good

 An Introduction to Community-Based Social Marketing (Third Edition)

 Solutions for Citizens and Their Governments

 Unpacking Sexism and White Privilege in Pursuit of Racial Justice